JaideepPrasad/Data-Science/Machine Learning/Clustering/Mall Customer Segmentaion/README.md

 - dark green: <br>
   high income, high spenders <br>
   vector: horizontal <br>
-  We should remember that this category spends alot of money, this means they are happy with what we have already. <br>
+  We should remember that this category spends a lot of money, this means they are happy with what we have already. <br>

 - light green: <br>
   high income, low spenders <br>
   vector: sloped up (m = 0.4) <br>
   This category can afford expensive products but doesn't buy anything at our location.
 Perhaps the introduction of a popular luxurious brand into the mall may boost spending scores within this category.
-There are high income customers who spend alot so maybe by analysing them a bit more, we can incentivise this category <br>
+There are high income customers who spend a lot so maybe by analyzing them a bit more, we can incentivize this category <br>